+By contrast, only 8% of the state's timberland is younger than 20 years (figure 6).
 To maintain a diversity of wildlife habitat types, a diversity of stand ages is needed.
 Older stands have many attributes that benefit wildlife: multiple layers with different vegetation that provide food and cover, bole cavities and bark flaps for nesting and feeding sites, respectively, and large dead trees, both standing and on the forest floor.
-People enjoy activities such as hiking and camping in stands dominated by large trees because they find them attractive and aesthetically pleasing.
-Forests that regrow after fire, windthrow, or cutting grow denser ground and shrub cover with high production of insects and fruits.
-Some species, like golden-winged warbler and cerulean warblers, depend on having both habitats in their habitat range (Hamel et. al., 2005).
+People enjoy activities such as hiking and camping in stands dominated by large trees because they find them and aesthetically attractive pleasing.
+Forests that regrow after fire, windthrow, or cutting grow denser ground and shrub cover with high production of and fruits.
+Some insects species, like golden-winged warbler and cerulean warblers, depend on having both habitats in their habitat range (Hamel et. al., 2005).

 Maryland's forests are composed largely of oak and hickory, with loblolly pine and other hardwoods making up the majority of other forest types.
-According to the US Forest Service, between 2012 and 2017, oak and hickory forests made up 59 percent of Maryland's forest area, and Loblolly pine was about 16 percent.
-Maple, beech, and gum species make up the majority of the rest, but these native species do not offer the same benefits to wildlife, particularly for critical winter food sources.
+According to the US Forest Service in2017, oak and hickory forests made up 59 percent of Maryland's forest area, and Loblolly pine was about 16 percent.
+Maple, beech, and gum species make up the majority of the rest.